astrotars/the-stream-swiftui/README.md

 - The user types their name into our mobile application to log in.
 - The mobile app registers the user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
 - User types in their message and hits "Post".
-The mobile app uses the Stream token to create a Stream activity by using Flutter's [platform channels](https://flutter.dev/docs/development/platform-integration/platform-channels) to connect to [Stream's REST API](https://getstream.io/docs_rest/) via the [Swift](https://github.com/getstream/stream-swift) library.
+The mobile app uses the Stream token to create a Stream activity and connects to [Stream's REST API](https://getstream.io/docs_rest/) via the [Swift](https://github.com/getstream/stream-swift) library.
 - User views their posts.
 The mobile app does this by retrieving its `user` feed via Stream.

 If another user wants to follow a user and view their messages, the app goes through this process: